p3k/germknoedel/README.md

 ## Kudos

-* **A. Beck** for their excellent resources about anything regarding checksum calculation, espcially the pages [Deutscher Reisepass](http://www.pruefziffernberechnung.de/R/Reisepass-DE.shtml) and [Behördenkennzahl](http://www.pruefziffernberechnung.de/Begleitdokumente/BKZ.shtml).
+* **A. Beck** for their excellent resources about anything regarding checksum calculation, especially the pages [Deutscher Reisepass](http://www.pruefziffernberechnung.de/R/Reisepass-DE.shtml) and [Behördenkennzahl](http://www.pruefziffernberechnung.de/Begleitdokumente/BKZ.shtml).
 * **Pi’s World** for additional information about the [checksum for the latest German passport](https://pinetik.blogspot.com/2011/03/prufziffer-fur-neuen-reisepass.html).